Headlong Flight

 "Headlong Flight" is the second single from Canadian rock band Rush's 19th studio album, Clockwork Angels.
 It was released to radio stations and for online preview on April 19, 2012, and became available digitally and on disk April 24, 2012.
 A lyrics video was also made available on YouTube.
 In an interview with Rolling Stone, Geddy Lee commented on the song:

 Musically, the song contains elements inspired by "Bastille Day," another Rush song.
 In a 2012 interview, Neil Peart confirmed this was deliberate.

-Live performances of the song during the Clockwork Angels Tour and R40 Live Tour incorporated a short drum solo by Peart, titled "Drumbastica."